Browse our guides or talk to our team.

 To learn how to draw a mind map, make sure you're logged in to Gliffy Online so that you can drag-and-drop along with this tutorial.
 (If you're not into Gliffy yet, don't worry — it's free to get started!)

-You can create a mind map by opening a mind mapping template in Gliffy.
+You can get started by opening a mind mapping template in Gliffy.
 Log into your account (if you haven't already) and choose “create from a template” or go to: File, New and open the mind map templates folder.
 When you open your first one, a handy list of keyboard shortcuts will appear.

 When diagramming, it's best to start with a mind mapping template.
 Here's our recommendation: start with a main idea.
 For example, let’s say you’re brainstorming a new ad campaign geared towards college students and their eating habits.